kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 }
 ```

-The individual `PodGroups` and `PodGroup` replicas are treated as independent gangs.
-As an example, if one of
+Individual `PodGroup` objects are treated as independent gangs.
+If a `Workload` defines multiple templates or if
-the groups can be scheduled and the other can't be - this is exactly what will happen.
-If the underlying
+multiple `PodGroup` objects are created referencing the same template, each `PodGroup` instance is scheduled
-user intention was to have either both of them or none of them running, they should form a single group and
+independently.
+A LeaderWorkerSet is a good example of this, where a controller creates a standalone `PodGroup`
-not be split into two.
-A `LeaderWorkerSet` is a good example of it, where a single `PodGroup` replica consists
+instance for each replica (consisting of a leader and its workers) to form an atomic scheduling and runtime unit.
-of a single leader and `N` workers and that forms a scheduling (and runtime unit), but workload as a whole
+If the underlying user intention is to have multiple groups run together, they should use the future hierarchical
-may consist of a number of such replicas.
+model.

 ### Scheduler Changes